 Name Range Default Description U> LN mode 1: On 2: Blocked 3: Test 4: Test/ Blocked 5: Off 0: On Set mode of OV block.
 This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
-U> force status to 0: Normal 1: Start 2: Trip 3: Blocked 0: Normal Force the status of the function.
+U> force status to Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.

 The U{set} setting parameter controls the pick-up of the U> function.
 This defines the maximum allowed measured voltage before action from the function.
 The function constantly calculates the ratio between the U{set} and the measured magnitude (U_m) for each of the three voltages.
-The reset ratio of 97% is built into the function and is always relative to the U{set} value.
+The reset ratio of 97 % is built into the function and is always relative to the U{set} value.
 The setting value is common for all measured amplitudes, and when the U_m exceeds the U{set} value (in single, dual or all voltages) it triggers the pick-up operation of the function.

-Name Description Range Step Default Operation mode Pick-up criteria selection 0: 1 voltage 1: 2 voltages 2: 3 voltages - 0: 1 voltage Uset Pick-up setting 50.00150.00%U n 0.01%U n 105%U n
+Name Description on Range Default Operation mode Pick-up criteria selection 0: 1 voltage 1: 2 voltages 2: 3 voltages - 0: 1 voltage Uset Pick-up setting 50.00150.00%U n 0.01%U n 105%U n